 Official GRE scores from the Princeton-based Education Testing Service; see http://www.ets.org/gre for test information, locations and dates.

 A one-page statement of purpose in pursuing the desired degree at Duquesne.
 Candidates for the program in pastoral ministry must also have a personal interview with the director of that program or a designated representative.
 Applicants to the Ph.D. program must submit a written research paper done for one of their courses at the M.A. or M.Div. level, or a similar type paper.
-M.A. applicants should submit the necessary material at least two months prior to the semester in which they wish to begin course work.
+M.A. applicants should submit a writing sample, preferably a paper from previous academic work.

 The deadline for Ph.D. applications and for all requests for scholarship help is February 1.